-The global anti-inflammatory drugs market was valued at USD 110.91 billion in 2022.
+The global anti-inflammatory drugs market size was valued at USD 110.91 billion in 2022.
 It is estimated to reach USD 196.81 billion by 2031, growing at a CAGR of 6.58% during the forecast period (2023–2031).
 The flourishing prevalence of autoimmune disorders, like rheumatoid osteoarthritis, multiple sclerosis, psoriatic arthritis, and other conditions, including gout and osteoarthritis, expands the global anti-inflammatory drugs market.

 Inflammation is an integral component of the complex biological response of body tissues to infections, injuries, or pathogens.
 White blood cells discharge chemicals into the bloodstream or tissues to promote wound healing as part of the body's immune response in the event of injury.
 Upon detection of an invader, the human body activates a biological response to eliminate the foreign entity.
 The potential intruder may manifest as a thorn, an irritation, or a virus.